nutonomy/nuscenes-devkit/schema.md

 map
 ---------

 Map data that is stored as binary semantic masks from a top-down view.
-As the maps are updated regularly, there may be multiple versions for the same location.
-In that case the ego_poses of logs with different maps cannot be compared.
 ```
 map {
    "token":                   <str> -- Unique record identifier.